 In the Dance Club, visitors choose dance moves and music to get their heart pumping, going freestyle, or following the dancer on the screen.

 The Toddler Pyramid offers the youngest visitors a separate place to experiment with physical activity away from the thick of the action.
 With adventure-theme flair, the Toddler Pyramid features toddler-sized steps, a climbing net, and a slide.
 It emphasizes that you are never too young to be physically active.

 OPENING EVENT INFORMATION

-Media are invited to join us on Saturday, May 23 between the hours of 11:00AM – 3:00PM for the opening celebration of Hands-On Harley-Davidson™ and to see special guests, the Guardians of the Children, who will be onsite for photo opportunities.
+Media are invited to join us on Saturday, May 27 between the hours of 11:00AM – 3:00PM for the opening celebration of Run!
+Jump!
+Fly!
+Adventures In Action™ and to see special guest, Niibin, the Canada Summer Games mascot, who will be onsite for photo opportunities.
 Media are welcome to attend and capture photographs or footage of the exhibition during this time.
 Interview accommodations can be booked in advance by contacting Lisa Dziedzic, Children’s Museum Director of Marketing & Communications, at (204) 924-4011.

 ABOUT THE MANITOBA CHILDREN’S MUSEUM